Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

 \subsection{Towards a realistic selection function}

-The idealised situation analysed in the previous section, where astronomical sources match exactly the source template used for the filtering, is never encountered in the reality of blind surveys.
-Each real world emission line source will have different spectral and spatial profiles.
-A motivated strategy for the line search is to chose a template that maximises the SN for a large fraction of the desired sources.
-This may be achieved iteratively by varying the template parameters and checking the SN response of sources found in a previous iteration or even a previous survey in the same field (a possible diagnostic diagram in this respect is shown in Fig.~7 of \citetalias{Herenz2017}).
-Potentially, one might even consider to construct a catalogue from multiple search templates that are optimised for different source characteristics.
+The idealised situation analysed in the previous section, where astronomical sources match exactly the template used for the filtering, is never encountered in the reality of blind surveys.
+Each real world emission line source can have different spectral and spatial profiles.
+A motivated strategy for the line search is to opt for a template that maximises the SN for a large fraction of the desired sources in the final sample.
+This may be achieved iteratively by varying the template parameters and checking the SN response of sources found in a previous iteration or even a previous survey in the same field (see Fig.~7 of \citetalias{Herenz2017}).
+We will introduce a metric to quantify the loss in SN with respect to the source matching filter below (Eq.~\ref{eq:45}).
+If this loss is undesirable high for a large fraction of the targeted population, one might even consider to construct a catalogue from multiple filter templates.
 In this case, additional bookkeeping is required to track which template resulted in a source entering the catalogue, and multiple entries for an individual sources recovered with different templates need to be weeded out.
-We will not consider this case here.
-The aim of this section is to provide ideas towards the answer the question: ``\textit{What is the realistic selection function for a given source population in the catalogue that results from the search with a template $\bm{S}$?}''.
+We will not consider this case further here.
+The aim of this section is rather to provide ideas towards answering question: ``\textit{What is the realistic selection function for a given source population in the catalogue that results from the search with a template $\bm{S}$?}''.
 We understand as ``source population'' here a class of emission line objects, e.g., high-redshift LAEs, whose spatial and spectral properties are understood in a statistical sense.

-In order to obtain a realistic selection function we first have to calculate the response of the 3D filtering operation in Eq.~\eqref{eq:27} to a source that is not matched by the source template in Eq.~\eqref{eq:17}.
-This can be done for any emission line source profile $\bm{\widetilde{S}}$ by directly evaluating the expectation value of Eq.~\eqref{eq:27} for the particular profile and given line flux $F_\mathrm{line}$ and then Eq.~\eqref{eq:28} provides $C_{\widetilde{S}}$ needed in Eq.~\eqref{eq:29}.
-Here the subscript $\widetilde{S}$ is meant to signify that this is the proportionality factor for an non-template matching source profile.

-To guide such calculations we now derive some useful analytic expressions for $C_{\widetilde{S}}(\lambda)$ under the assumption that the source's spectral- and spatial profile can be separated like our filtering template (Eq.~\ref{eq:17} and Eq.~\ref{eq:18}).
-In the spirit of Eq.~\eqref{eq:31}, we place this source at position $x',y',z'$ into the data cuboid,